Within there runs blood,

 — I Sing the Body Electric, Walt Whitman

-Clearly I am still figuring it out.
+Clearly, I am still figuring it out.
 Life and dating post-divorce is an amazing process.
-And in several of the features of this life progression I am less than 100% successful at.
+And in several of the features of this life progression, I am less than 100% successful.
 But, my hopefulness keeps popping me back up to the surface, even after disasters and divorce terrors have pulled me or my financial life underwater.
 I keep surfacing.
 I keep heading back to shore and getting prepared to start again.

 But what is my hurry?
 Am I really looking for Ms. Lovejoy?
 Am I more interested in playing the field than I might have been in my 20’s or 30’s?

 There’s a downside to the sexual playground as well.
 There are people who are not ready to have any kind of romantic relationship.
 A lot of people actually.
-You can hear it when they talk about their ex, or their struggles with parenting.
+You can hear it when they talk about their ex or their struggles with parenting.
 You can tell it in the way they don’t touch back, or they don’t express spontaneous affection.
-Stress is an powerful turnoff.
-Why would anyone willingly get into a relationship with a stressed out partner?
+Stress is a powerful turnoff.
+Why would anyone willingly get into a relationship with a stressed-out partner?
 No matter how amazing they are physically, if their mental state is depressed or fragile, it’s going to be a no-win relationship in my experience.

 I want you to be happy.
-I want to feel the electrical current connect between us when we are together.
+I want to feel the electrical current connect with a buzz between us when we are together.
 I’d love to feel the flush of desire when we make arrangements to take off our clothes together.

-In the long-run I hope to find another woman who turns me on the in same way my wife did, even after 11 years of marriage.
-I’m not asking for her again, but someone who I can pour my current into.
+In the long run, I’m looking for someone who I can pour my current into.
 And this time, someone who can continue to feed some of the energy, enthusiasm, and joy back to me for recycling.

 — John McElhenney (read the full poem here: i sing the body connected)